-Dental Crowns and bridges are reconstructive treatment options, which help prolong the life of compromised teeth, or enable missing teeth to be replaced in a natural looking way.
+Dental Crowns and Bridges are reconstructive treatment options, which help prolong the life of compromised teeth, or enable missing teeth to be replaced in a natural looking way.

-Teeth restored or replaced by crowns and bridges will look and feel more like natural teeth than those replaced by a denture.
+Teeth restored or replaced by dental crowns and bridges will look and feel more like natural teeth than those replaced by a denture.
 Unlike removable dentures, crowns and bridges are permanently fixed in place.
 They are a good long-term restorative option.
 To rebuild a deteriorating dentition, a complex treatment plan may involve several crowns or a combination of different types of reconstructive treatments.

-Tooth-Borne Crowns When teeth are no longer aesthetically pleasing or structurally sound (if weakened by decay, multiple fillings, root canal treatment, trauma, fractures, cracks or heavy wear), such teeth may be rebuilt and supported with a crown.
+When teeth are no longer aesthetically pleasing or structurally sound (if weakened by decay, multiple fillings, root canal treatment, trauma, fractures, cracks or heavy wear), such teeth may be rebuilt and supported with a crown.
 A tooth-borne crown is a porcelain (or porcelain fused to metal) tooth shaped cap, permanently fitted over a prepared natural tooth in order to encase it.
 A crown is then able to protect remaining tooth structure and restore a tooth's shape, size, strength, and improve its appearance.

-Tooth-Borne Bridges Sometimes teeth may be lost if they are unable to be restored.
+Sometimes teeth may be lost if they are unable to be restored.
 Unrestored gaps between teeth may be more than just aesthetic concerns.
 They may also allow adjacent or opposing teeth to tip, drift or move into the spaces, disrupting the alignment of the bite.
 Such changes may lead to hygiene and functional problems or further tooth loss over the long term.

 When a tooth is lost and a gap remains between two teeth, the natural teeth may be used as anchoring supports for artificial teeth in a permanently fixed structure, called a tooth-borne bridge, to fill or "bridge" the gap.
 There are varying types of bridge design available depending on specific tooth replacement requirements.